ansorre/Contijac/README.md

  * optionally runnable with a configuration file in json format
  * clean source code:
      * use it to learn how to make programmatic uses of the internal Java compiler
-     * use it as part of a more complex self-made building solutions
+     * use it as part of a more complex self-made building solution
  * Apache 2.0 license

 ## Notes & limits